Beavvis/Cisco_Netflow_Scripts/README.md

 					python3.11 active_flows.py

 You should see a TABLE format of netflow data at this point.

+> [!NOTE]
-NOTE: You should read the script: active_flows_script   and make changes (MANUALLY) to identify the FLOW-DIRECTION and INTERFACE that you have configured your Cisco switch with.
+>  You should read the script: active_flows.py and make changes (MANUALLY) to identify the FLOW-DIRECTION(s) and INTERFACE(s)
+> that you have configured your Cisco device.